juanferfranco/SistemasFisicosInteractivos1/docs/_intro/intro.rst

 Cronograma
 -----------

+* Introducción al curso: semana 1
-* Unidad 1: semanas 1 a 4
+* Unidad 1: semanas 2 a 4
 * Unidad 2: semanas 5 a 8
 * Unidad 3: semanas 9 a 12
 * Unidad 4: semanas 13 a 16